 Cornwall's Wildlife Gardens

-The gardens run from April to September across Cornwall, and it all begins in the spring by the River Helford near Mawnan Smith.
+The gardens run from June to September across Cornwall, and it all kicks off at Restineas Cottage, near St Austell, developed by the owners to encourage wildlife.

 A stunning 52 acre wildlife haven located in a sheltered valley Lethytep is designed to attract wildlife.
 Meandering paths take visitors through grass meadows, woodlands, and wetland areas where they can find wildflowers, orchids, dragonflies and butterflies.